Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 Pros: Human touch, can greet walk-ins, handle in-person tasks

 Cons: Only covers 40 hours per week (24% of total hours).
 Takes sick days, vacation, lunch breaks.
-Cannot handle two calls simultaneously.
+Can’t handle two calls simultaneously.
 Requires training, management, and payroll overhead.

 Best for: High-volume salons (10+ stylists) that need in-person front desk support in addition to phone coverage.